c-a-rigo/ONTS-data/README.md

 | priority 			| $u_j$				| vector containing the priority of each job
 | consumption 			| $q_j$				| vector containing the power usage of each job

+In the costellation folder the examples follow the (T)\_(jobs)\_(satellite).py naming convention and the files have the same keys for each constellation satellite plus constellation related flags.

 ### Battery parameters file